Rogério Bontorin: Ultimate Fighting Championship

 On June 23, 2022, it was announced that Bontorin was released from his contract and no longer on the UFC roster.
 Bontorin is planning on moving up to Bantamweight.

 Rizin FF

 In his first bout post UFC, Bontorin faced Yuki Motoya on December 31, 2022 at Rizin 40.
 He lost by KO due to a flying knee in the second round.

+Bontorin faced Yutaro Muramoto at Rizin Landmark 6 on October 1, 2023, winning the bout by unanimous decision.

+Submission grappling career

+Bontorin faced Muhammad Mokaev in the main event of ADXC 6 on October 25, 2024.
+He won the match by split decision.

+Bontorin faced Askar Askarov at ADXC 10 on May 31, 2025.
+He lost the match by decision.